Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Selling Food on Etsy

 If you’re selling food on your Etsy store, you may need to be certified through your local Health Department to sell online.
-The US Food and Drug Administration has great resources to help you navigate the various requirements for US sellers.
+The U.S. Food and Drug Administration has great resources to help you navigate the various requirements for U.S. sellers.
+Etsy also offers a seller’s handbook to selling food online.

 Do you have the same business license requirements for your Etsy store if it’s only a hobby?

 The short answer: It depends.